samvera-labs/ansible-sufia7-playbook/README.md

 8. sudo service apache2 restart

 ## Contributing
 Contributions are welcome in the form of issues (including bug reports, use cases) and pull requests.
+See [contributing](CONTRIBUTING.md) for more details.

 ## Origins
-This Ansible project was created by Data Curation Experts for the Chemical Heritage Foundation.
+This Ansible project grew out of a set of playbooks and roles created by Data Curation Experts for the Chemical Heritage Foundation.